iot-lab/iot-lab/qualif/README.md

 TEST
 ====

-1°) Edit run_all.sh and change parameters : site, duration
+0°) You need root ssh access to the frontend to fetch gateway logs

-2°) Add in your config SSH (e.g. ~/.ssh/config) :
+1°) Add the following lines in your ssh config (e.g. ~/.ssh/config) :

 	Host fit-$site
     	   Hostname $site.iot-lab.info